dhigley6/dsa_quick_review/README.md

 | Remove | O(log(n)) |

 ### 8. Heap
 A heap is a complete binary tree that satisfies the heap property (for every node, the value of its children is less than or equal to its own value (for a min heap), or for every node, the value of its children is greater than or equal to its own value (for a max heap).).
+A heap balances time complexity of finding the minimum/maximum with time complexity of insertion/removal.
+It is a good data structure when it is necessarily to repeatedly remove the minimum/maximum or when insertions need to be interspersed with removals of the minimum/maximum.

 Implementation in Python
 ```Python